christhompson/device-design-duck-hunt/README.md

 Requirements
 ============

-The only outside requirement is that you have libnfc installed on your system.
+The only outside requirement is that you have [libnfc](http://www.libnfc.org/) installed on your system, and the nfc-poll example is compiled and in your path.
 We have only tested against the PN532-uart on Mac OS 10.8 using libnfc-1.6 following [the instructions for making them work together](http://www.ladyada.net/wiki/tutorials/products/rfidnfc/libnfc.html).

 License